 Heather Kenny is an outstanding educator and presenter.
 Over the course of her 25-year career in education, she has served as a classroom teacher and dyslexia tutor.
 Heather works closely with schools and districts to support teachers in implementing practical, science-based instructional techniques that can improve literacy outcomes for students with dyslexia.
 Heather understands the challenges that today's educators face as they strive to address the needs of all readers.
 She is passionate about empowering teachers with knowledge and skills so that they are well-equipped to provide their students, particularly those who fit the profile of dyslexia, with optimally-effective literacy instruction.

 Marcy Eisinger is an experienced educator, consultant and licensed dyslexia therapist.
 She has served as a Dyslexia Consultant, Section 504, At-Risk Coordinator and as a dyslexia teacher and interventionist in the public school system.
 In addition, Marcy has successfully provided interventions in both public and private settings for all types of students ranging from kindergarten to adult.
-Throughout her career, Marcy has always had a passion teaching student with dyslexia and devotes her time providing others with timely and relevant information gained from her knowledge and experiences to support students.
-She has provided professional development and public speaking engagements throughout the nation for parents, community members, teachers, school districts and other various organizational entities.
+Throughout her career, Marcy has always had a passion for teaching students with dyslexia and devotes her time providing others with timely and relevant information gained from her knowledge and experiences to support students.
+She has provided professional development and public speaking engagements throughout the nation for parents, community members, teachers, school districts and other organizational entities.

 Mark Weakland is an outstanding educator, author and national presenter.
 An experienced special education teacher and reading specialist, he has worked extensively with children diagnosed with dyslexia or thought to have dyslexia.
 As a reading consultant and instructional coach, Mark understands the challenges teachers face in supporting students with dyslexia.
 Mark's sessions are practical, inspiring, and filled with use-tomorrow strategies, activities and teaching techniques to help students with dyslexia and ALL students become better readers, writers and spellers.